junwan6/ccle-frontpage/readme.md

 ## Task

-Redesign the CCLE front page in your style, but keep some elements intact.
+Using this Github Repo as your starting point, redesign the CCLE front page in your style.
 Read the [UCLA brand guidelines](http://brand.ucla.edu/brand/overview/)  and interpret it as you see fit in your design.

 This template has been built up with [Foundation](http://foundation.zurb.com/) so that you can have create a live working demo of your design (with full html/css/js).
 Foundation sets up the basic styles and typography for you.
 Feel free to use any of the components/controls/navigation it provides for you.
 Make good use of the responsive grid so that your design is mobile friendly.